 A close second for most frustrating grid journal problems is when margins are non-existent.
 Opposite of leaving blank margins, the manufacturer might print the pattern full-bleed at the top, bottom, or either side of the page.
 Meaning, the dots/squares don’t end until the page edge.
 Depending on how the paper was cut, the page may have spaces that aren’t complete around one to all four edges.

-When counting full spaces, you can’t count the ones that are cut-off.
+When counting full spaces, you can’t count the cut-off spaces.
 They’ll leave you with uneven divisions and nowhere to write.

 You can also end up with partial spaces where the pages are bound together.